sdr-enthusiasts/gitbook-adsb-guide/container-configuration/feeding-flightradar24.md

 docker run --rm -it --entrypoint fr24feed mikenye/fr24feed --signup
 ```

-This will take you through the signup process.
-At the end of the signup process, you'll be presented with:
+This will take you through the sign-up process.
+At the end of the sign-up process, you'll be presented with:

 ```text
 Congratulations!
 You are now registered and ready to share ADS-B data with Flightradar24.